-Net Metering is a simple solar process with great rewards for homeowners and businesses.
-While the benefits of net metering vary from city to city and state to state, the control of net metering policies comes from either electricity companies or local/state-based governments.
+Net metering is a simple solar process with great rewards for homeowners and businesses.
+While the benefits of net metering vary from city to city and state to state, the control of net metering policies comes from either electricity companies or local and state-based governments.

 Net Metering Definition

 Net metering is a renewable energy technology that lets solar-powered homes and businesses put their surplus solar-generated power back onto the grid and sell it back to the utility company at a predetermined rate for other homeowners to use.
 Sometimes utility companies institute net metering programs, or they're created by state or city-specific clean energy laws.

 Understanding Why Net Metering Matters

 Think of a home without solar panels.
 To use electricity, the home must draw from the utility company's energy reserves.
 The sun, however, generates a renewable form of energy, meaning it's infinite in its capacity.

 With the sun's infinite capacity comes the ability for homeowners and business owners to produce surplus solar power from their solar modules.
 However, they need a way to store it so they can use it when the sun isn't out.

 For many, the solution to storing surplus solar power has become net metering, coupled with battery backup.
 Through net metering technology and policies, utility customers receive compensation — either through a credit on their bill or a check from the utility for their excess solar-generated power.
 This offsets the energy pulled off of the grid at night and during poor weather.

 The Sustainability of Net Metering for Utilities and Customers